 Like all normalizing and balancing herbs, the risk of side effects with Relora is very low.
 As always, you should consult with your physician about your personal health plan.

-Bacopa helps to promote a calm state of mind.*
+Bacopa helps maintain a healthy nervous system, and promotes sleep and a calm state of mind.*

 Sensoril® ashwagandha is a patented form that is 8x the potency of standard ashwagandha.

-Passion flower has long been used for relieving nervous tension, improving sleep, relaxing muscles, and maintaining a healthy nervous system and promoting restful sleep.*
+Passion flower has long been used for relieving nervous tension, improving sleep, relaxing muscles, and relieving pain.*

 1. Talbott SM1, Talbott JA, Pugh M., Effect of Magnolia officinalis and Phellodendron amurense (Relora®) on cortisol and psychological mood state in moderately stressed subjects, PubMed.
 J Int Soc Sports Nutr.
 2013 Aug 7;10(1):37